ygemici/osz/docs/howto3-develop.md

 Note that you don't have to do any message receive calls, just create public functions for your message types.

+Additionaly to Makefile, the build system looks for two more files along with a device driver source.

+ * `platform` - if this file exists, it can limit the driver for specific platforms
+ * `devices` - specifies which devices the driver supports, used by `core` during system bus enumeration.

 Entry points
 ------------